-7.1 These are a means of assisting the Association in identifying and reducing the risks that our operations have on the personal privacy of data subjects.

-7.2 The Association shall: carry out a DPIA before undertaking a project of processing activity which poses a "high risk" to an individual's privacy.
-High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data and the Association will adapt the template produced by ICO when completing a DPIA.

-7.3 In the event that the DPIA identifies a high level of risk which cannot be reduced the Data Protection Officer will be responsible for consulting with the ICO as required under the Data Protection Legislation.
+- 7.1 These are a means of assisting LCR in identifying and reducing the risks that our operations have on the personal privacy of data subjects. - 7.2 LCR shall: carry out a DPIA before undertaking a project of processing activity which poses a "high risk" to an individual's privacy.
+High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data and LCR will adapt the template produced by ICO when completing a DPIA. - 7.3 In the event that the DPIA identifies a high level of risk which cannot be reduced the Data Protection Officer will be responsible for consulting with the ICO as required under the Data Protection Legislation.

-8. ROLE OF INTERNAL AUDIT DATA PROTECTION
+8.0 ROLE OF INTERNAL AUDIT DATA PROTECTION

-8.1 Failure to observe practices that help the Association comply with the Data Protection Legislation could expose the Association to a certain degree of risk.
+8.1 Failure to observe practices that help LCR comply with the Data Protection Legislation could expose LCR to a certain degree of risk.
 Keeping this Policy up to date and ensuring that staff are aware of its contents is one way of helping guard against any legal breaches.
 As an added safeguard, the internal auditors will be required to comment on data protection at least once in every three years.